curl/curl/docs/libcurl/opts/CURLOPT_ISSUERCERT_BLOB.md

 setting this.

-This option is an alternative to CURLOPT_ISSUERCERT(3) which instead expects a file name as input.
+This option is an alternative to CURLOPT_ISSUERCERT(3) which instead expects a filename as input.

 # DEFAULT